JohnPetros/clean-hangman/README.md

 > You should replace 'my-feature' wuth your feature's name that you adding

 > You can also open a [new issue](https://github.com/JohnPetros/clean-hangman/issues) reporting some problem, question or sugestion about the project.
-I will really be glad to help and improve this prject as well
+I will really be glad to help and improve this project as well

 ---